Bistro 24 November

 Prices seemed quite reasonable although the final bill totaled smack dab in the middle of our usual range.
 Entrées clustered in the upper teens, the house salad only $3.50, although full salads were nearly ten.
 And the a la carte situation brought the final tab, including tax, tip, and drinks to $100 per couple, a bit larger than the separate prices might initially indicate.

-has been pleasant, making the nearly leafless season just beyond the reach of
+pleasant, making the nearly leafless season just beyond the reach

 Tim showed the RV in the side yard to those who had not seen it yet, with Ken threatening to drive off, sometime.
 Buddy ran around excitedly to re-visit his usual favorite friends.

 Judy had prepared a counter-full of appetizers expansive enough to be dinner, almost.
 Dishes of guacamole, hummus, and roasted peppers awaited placement on any of the three cracker types, while a chunk of cheese, grapes, a bowl of mini-carrots and celery chunks, and another dish of pizza bites accompanied.

 Tims drink supply included beer for Chay, white zin for Chris, a remarkable display of wine types a Chateau Bizard Cotes du Rhone, a Taverna Winery Super Tuscan, a Viticultors Loxarel brut cava, and a Marimar Russian River Chardonay.
 Wow!

 We caught up on news for an hour there, on the ride to and from GB24, and of course, during the meal.
 Topics included RV plans for the Adamses winter, Kalli, our kids and grandkids (everyone good, for now, which is all we can hope for), Monteverds trend-breaking Thanksgiving plans, the rest of our Thanksgiving plans, the upcoming DP8 Christmas at Karnes, Christmas shopping, Chays trip to Toronto, school, two upcoming retirements, and more.